fbpx

 Cityscape.
 An artwork that represents the physical aspects of a city or urban area.

 Collage.
-An artwork made of paper, picture, fabric or other materials that have been glued to a flat surface.
+An artwork made of paper, picture, fabric or other materials that have been glued to a surface.

 Composition describes the different ways elements of an artwork are arranged.